Dwaraka Tirumala

 Dwaraka Tirumala is a census town in Eluru district of the Indian state of Andhra Pradesh.
 It is located in Dwaraka Tirumala mandal of Jangareddygudem revenue division.
 The Venkateswara Temple is a pilgrimage center for Hindus, which is the abode of Lord Venkateswara.
 This is often referred by the locals as Chinna Tirupati, meaning mini Tirupati.

 Transport

-APSRTC operates buses from Eluru, Rajamahendravaram, Tadepalligudem, Vijayawada, Chintalapudi, Jangareddygudem, Bhimadole, Hyderabad and Tadepalligudem, Bhadrachalam to Dwarakatirumala bus station.
+APSRTC operates buses from Eluru, Rajamahendravaram, Tadepalligudem, Vijayawada, Chintalapudi, Jangareddygudem, Bhimadole, Hyderabad and Bhadrachalam to Dwarakatirumala bus station..
+Nearest railway station is Bhimadolu and express trains stop is Eluru.